 Big Thunder Mountain Railroad is a popular roller-coaster attraction at Magic Kingdom park in Walt Disney World.
 If you have ever heard mention of the wildest ride in the wilderness, this is the one!

-First, we’ll take a look at the quick reference chart for Big Thunder Mountain Railroad.
+First, we’ll look at the quick reference chart for Big Thunder Mountain Railroad.

 |Big Thunder Mountain Railroad||Magic Kingdom|